-One of the most common questions lawyers ask me is whether or not they should join a particular organization, purchase a listing, or add a badge to their website.
+Lawyers often ask me whether they should join a particular organization, purchase an enhanced listing, or add a badge to their website.
 The answer depends on a few factors:

 - Does being listed on their website provide any value?

 - Does the badge or insignia hold any true meaning?

 To answer these questions, we must determine which category the company or organization falls into.
 By looking at the big picture, you can group these companies or organizations into three categories:

 In the legal industry, nonprofit organizations are the only entities that might provide a true measurement of the lawyer’s merit and accomplishments within specific areas of practice.

 Nonprofit organizations provide valuable education and resources to help lawyers improve their practice and competency.
 These honorable organizations pride themselves on their commitment to advancing the legal profession.

 The different type of nonprofit legal organizations include:

 - Regulatory bar associations

 - Academic institutions and Fellowships